-A BA or BSc program requires 90-credits (normally completed in three years of study) and a grade point average of 4.0 over all courses.
-A BA Honours or BSc Honours program requires 120-credits (normally completed in four years of study), more specialization, a higher minimum performance (a grade-point-average of 5.0), and in some cases different courses than a BA or BSc degree.
+A BA or BSc program requires 90-credits (normally completed in three years of study) and a minimum grade point average of 4.0 over all courses is required for graduation.
+A BA Honours or BSc Honours program requires 120-credits (normally completed in four years of study), more specialization, a higher minimum performance (a grade-point-average of 5.0 to proceed-i.e., continue in the program-and to graduate), and in some cases different courses than a BA or BSc degree.